Grocery Product Photography Solutions and OCR | PhotoRobot

 Overcome the challenges of photographing objects that don’t stand on their own with this perfect setup for spin photography of bicycles.

-Today, you’ll learn just how quick and effective PhotoRobot is for 360 spin photography of bicycles.
+Today, you’ll learn just how quick and effective PhotoRobot is for 360 / 3D product photography of bicycles.
 Photographing bikes can be challenging, especially with 360-degree photography.

 Any product that doesn’t stand on its own can present these challenges.
 With bikes, you either have to prop them up, or they need to be suspended in the air.
 You can then photograph the bicycle from all angles, but you still need to combat the “wobble” products get during rotation.